Stock market today: Wall Street rises to cap off a winning month of April - ExBulletin

 Recent economic reports have kept expectations on Wall Street alive for the Federal Reserve to raise interest rates again at its next meeting next week.
 Traders are also betting on a small possibility that the Fed may raise rates again in June.

-A report released on Friday said theinflation measurethe Fed prefers to use was close to expectations for March, but still well above target.
+A report on Friday said the inflation measure the Fed prefers to use is close to expectations for March, but still well above target.

 Workers’ compensation also rose more in the first three months of the year than economists had expected.
 While this is good news for workers trying to keep up with ever-rising prices at cash registers, the Fed fears it could further entrench high inflation.

-Ultimately, inflation is still above target and the Fed is poised to raise interest rates again next week and leave them at elevated levels for a while, Mike said.
-Loewengart, head of model portfolio construction at Morgan Stanley Global Investment Office.
+“At the end of the day, inflation is still above target and the Fed is poised to raise interest rates again next week – and leave them at elevated levels for quite a while,” said Mike Loewengart, head of model portfolio construction at Morgan Stanley Global Investment Office. .

 High rates fight inflation by slowing down the overall economy and hurting investment prices.
 Many investors are preparing for a possible recession this year.